krwenholz/krwenholz.github.io/index.md

 cookbooks.

 ## Current Projects ##
 * Build more furniture!
-[This post](/2015/10/31/platform-bed/) covers everything I've built as of August 2018.
-Side tables and Christmas gifts are up next.
+You can check out a post on the bed I built, and a few other pieces up through August 2018, [here](/2015/10/31/platform-bed/).
 * <strike>Plan an awesome wedding, to an awesome woman.</strike>
 * <strike>Finish an Honors Senior Thesis on my Support Vector Machine for the timeliness of the ferry system.</strike>